NeverBounce/NeverBounceApi-NodeJS/README.md

 <a href="https://www.npmjs.com/package/neverbounce"><img src="https://img.shields.io/npm/dt/neverbounce.svg" /></a>
 </p>

-> This version of the wrapper is for the V4 API currently in beta.
-Contact support if you'd like to be added to the beta.

 > Looking for the V3 API wrapper?
 Click [here](https://github.com/NeverBounce/NeverBounceApi-NodeJS/tree/v3).

 This is the official NeverBounce API NodeJS wrapper.
 It provides helpful methods to quickly implement our API in your NodeJS applications.